 The National Museum of Archeology

-The collection of the museum traces the life of man in France from the Prehistoric time to the Middle Ages with nearly 30,000 artefacts on display out of 2 million kept in the castle’s storerooms.
+The collection of the museum traces the life of man in France from the Prehistoric time to the Middle Ages.
+Nearly 30,000 artefacts are on display out of 2 million kept in the castle’s storerooms.

 Other views of the interior of the castle of Saint-Germain-en-Laye: